ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 You have three options for telling Ceedling what mixins to load.
 These options are ordered below according to their precedence.
 A Mixin higher in the list is merged earlier.
-In addition, options higher in the list force duplicate Mixin filepaths to be ignored lower in the list.
+In addition, options higher in the list force duplicate mixin filepaths to be ignored lower in the list.

 Unlike base project file loading that resolves to a single filepath, multiple mixins can be specified using any or all of these options.